RafyAmgadBenjamin/JobsVisualSvelt/README.md

 ### With [now](https://zeit.co/now)

-Install `now` if you haven't already:
+- Install `now` if you haven't already:

 ```bash
 npm install -g now
 ```

-Then, from within your project folder:
+- From within your project folder:

 ```bash
 cd public